 Every year, a group of ALS Texas staff members, ALS patients, caregivers, and supporters travel to Washington, D.C., to call on our elected officials as part of the National ALS Advocacy Day.
-Last year, more than 1,000 people gathered at our nation’s capitol to put a human face on this devastating disease and encourage lawmakers to join the fight against ALS.
+In 2018, more than 500 people gathered at our nation’s capitol to put a human face on this devastating disease and encourage lawmakers to join the fight against ALS.

 What Is Advocacy Day?